 - Additional tablespoon of butter, or bacon grease, if baking in skillet

 - In a large bowl, whisk together all ingredients until very well-combined.
 Store in a labeled, airtight container.

 - Preheat oven to 400°F. Place a tablespoon of butter (or bacon grease) in the bottom of an 8-inch cast iron skillet* and place in the oven to melt.

 - Measure 2 cups of Cornbread Mix into a large bowl.
-Stir in the melted butter, buttermilk, egg, and desired amount of honey.
+Stir in the buttermilk, egg, melted butter, and desired amount of honey.
 Using a pot holder, remove hot skillet from the oven.
 Pour cornbread batter into center of skillet, allowing melted butter to spread to the edges.
 Smooth the top and bake for 20 minutes, or until surface is golden brown and a toothpick inserted in center comes out clean.
 Cool skillet for 5 minutes before slicing and serving cornbread warm.

 - You may use regular all-purpose white flour in this recipe, or whole wheat pastry flour, or a combination of the two.
-I used half white flour and half whole wheat pastry flour for the cornbread in these photos.

 - If you don't have buttermilk on hand, make your own by putting a tablespoon of lemon juice or white vinegar into the bottom of a glass measuring cup.
 Fill the cup to the 1-cup line with milk, stir, and allow to sit at room temperature for 10 minutes, after which the milk will have thickened and curdled like buttermilk.